Professional Development for Teaching & Learning

 Continuing Professional Development (CPD)

-CPD is incredibly diverse and could involve taking part in formal training sessions (at EDLAB, the University Library or within the faculties, for example) but can also include learning more informally, on the job, as well as learning from peers, the wider teaching community or independently.
+Participation in CPD may involve engaging in formal training sessions, held at various locations like EDLAB, the University Library, or within the faculties.
+However, it also encompasses informal learning on the job, as well as gaining insights from peers, the broader teaching community, or independent exploration.

 Board and committee training

 Each year, EDLAB organises introductory training workshops for all new members of the UM Boards of Examiners (BoE), Education Programme Committees (EPCs) and the University Council.
 If you have a role in any of these committees or councils, you will receive an invitation to this training from your Chair.
 Should you have requests for any specific thematic training for your team, please get in touch with us directly.